siheming/mspypeline/doc/source/workflow.rst

 | Currently the ``mspypeline`` package supports the analysis of label-free shotgun proteomics analyzed by the
   `MaxQuant software <https://www.maxquant.org>`__.
 For a complete analysis, the ``mspypeline`` package deploys several MaxQuant output tables, however, the
-  **minimal requirement to perform exploratory analysis is only the proteinGroups text file** that contains aggregated protein intensities.
+  **minimal requirement to perform exploratory analysis is only the proteinGroups.txt file** that contains aggregated protein intensities.

-| Since MS techniques are versatile and other software programs like MaxQuant are applied a number of different file
+| Since several different mass spectrometry techniques exist and other software programs like MaxQuant are applied a
-  formats containing MS data exist.
+  number of different file formats containing mass spectrometry data exist.
 So far, analysis of files with other formats is not supported as ``mspypeline`` requires a strictly followed internal data format.
 | For this purpose, :ref:`FileReaders <file-readers>` are involved that translate the particular format of each file
   into the internal file format.
 Until now, only a :class:`~MQReader` is provided.
 | The :class:`~MQReader` can reformat several output tables provided by MaxQuant including the following text files: